-They then moved to the Old Rectory, opposite St Oswald’s Church, a cold and damp house, where his two youngest children died.
+In 1811 William Wordsworth and his family moved to the Old Rectory, opposite St Oswald’s Church in Grasmere.
+This was a cold and damp house and where William and Mary’s two youngest children died.

 1813 – 1850

-In 1813 they moved to Rydal Mount, where William and Mary stayed until their deaths in 1850 and 1859.
+In 1813 William and Mary moved to Rydal Mount, where they stayed until their deaths in 1850 and 1859.

 While living here, William bought the Rash field, next to St Mary’s Church, originally to build a house.
 The house never materialised.
 It is now called Dora’s Field, and has a splendid display of daffodils.

 Whilst at Rydal Mount William became Distributor of Stamps for Westmorland, and had an office in Church St, Ambleside.
 In 1820 he published his ‘Guide through the District of the Lakes’.
-In 1842 he became the Poet Laureate, and resigned his office as Stamp Distributor.
+In 1842 William Wordsworth became the Poet Laureate, and resigned his office as Stamp Distributor.